MrAlexSee/InterviewTopics/README.md

 * There are n! permutations for n elements: n ways to choose the 1st element, n-1 ways to choose the 2nd element, etc. k-permutation = permutation of subsequence of length k.
 * [Binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient) (ways to select unordered items): n! / [k! (n - k)!], for ordered items: n! / (n - k)!

-### Graphs

-* Bipartite: two disjoint, independent sets
-* Complete graph: every pair of vertexes is adjacent, no loops
-* Strongly connected: every 2 vertexes are reachable from each other
-* Tree: connected, acyclic, undirected graph

 ### Complexity